issavejdani/sa-clone-project/README.md

 ![enter image description here](https://user-images.githubusercontent.com/10261553/207838145-3e79c971-2c8e-4d73-a45e-1ceda3ad2533.png)

+Once you've finished cloning, you see a notification, including the name of the new project, indicating that the project was successfully created.

 ## Things to consider

 ### Project name
-As seen in the second screenshot, the new project has a clearable default name.
+The new project, as seen in the second screenshot, has a clearable default name.

 - The format of the default name is **\<Original project name\> (1)**.